Enterprise-Group-Ltd/aws-autoscaling-suspend-resume/README.md

 ## Deployment

 To execute the utility:

-  `$ bash ./aws-asg-suspend-resume.sh`
+  * Example: `$ bash ./aws-asg-suspend-resume.sh`

 To directly execute the utility:

 1. Set the execute flag: `$ chmod +x aws-asg-suspend-resume.sh`
 2. Execute the utility
     * Example: `$ ./aws-asg-suspend-resume.sh -a s -n all -p MyProfileName`

 ## Output